rubcstswe/bia101-introduction-to-programming/src/src/Unit1/6-logical-and-conditional-expression.md

 # =================
 # Example 7 - Triple nested if statement
-x = 5
+x = 6
 y = 10

 if x > 5:
     if y > 5:
         if x + y > 15:
-            print("x, y, and their sum are greater than 5")
+            print("x, y, and their sum are greater than 5") # This line will be executed
         else:
-            print("x, y are greater than 5, but their sum is not greater than 15") # This line will be executed
+            print("x, y are greater than 5, but their sum is not greater than 15")
     else:
         print("x is greater than 5, but y is not")
 else: